software-mansion/protostar/website/docs/tutorials/guides/testing.md

 :::

 :::tip
-If the test collecting phase takes too long, consider using `--fast-collecting` flag.
-Protostar will use a different algorithm, which doesn't check if a test case is decorated with the `@external` decorator or if an identifier with the name starting with `test_` is a function.
+If you experience any errors during test collection phase consider using `--safe-collecting` flag.
 :::

 ```console title="expected result"